Biswajitpa/Biswajitpa/README.md

 # 👋 Hi, I'm Biswajit Pattanaik

-🚀 Embedded Systems Developer | IoT Engineer | Backend Developer
+🚀🚀 Embedded Systems Developer | IoT Engineer | Backend Developer Strong in DSA (C++, Java, Python), AI/ML, Cloud Computing, Full-Stack Web Development, and Data Modeling

 # 💫 About Me
-I am an **Embedded Systems and Software Developer** with experience in **IoT solutions, backend development, and intelligent systems**.

-I work with **ESP32, Raspberry Pi, sensors, and cloud platforms**, and build software applications using **Python, Java, JavaScript, Node.js**, and databases like **MySQL and MongoDB**.

-I have a strong interest in **AI/ML, automation, and embedded technologies**, and I enjoy applying technology to solve **real-world problems**.
+I am an Embedded Systems and Software Developer with experience in IoT solutions, backend development, and intelligent systems.
+I work with ESP32, Raspberry Pi, sensors, and cloud platforms, and build software applications using Python, Java, JavaScript, and Node.js, along with databases such as MySQL and MongoDB.
+I have strong interests in Artificial Intelligence (AI), Data Structures and Algorithms (DSA), Data Modeling, automation, and embedded technologies, and I enjoy applying technology to solve real-world problems.

 ---